walles/ttt/README.md

 ### Random improvements

 * Make an icon
+* Replace the 1/10 thing during the game with a progress bar
 * Make the start screen look better when displaying stats
 * Enable picking which multiplication tables to test
 * Enable choosing between multiplication, division and both